 shall be taken not to contravene subregulation (1) notwithstanding that no declaration is made in respect of that blood.

-[Regulation 3 amended in Gazette 13 May 1988 p.
+[Regulation 3 amended: Gazette 13 May 1988 p.
 1596.]

 4. Declaration to be required from donor

 A person who intends to donate blood for therapeutic use is required to furnish in writing to the person taking the blood at the time of donating that blood a declaration made in the form prescribed by these regulations before a witness who is authorised by these regulations to permit such a declaration to be made in their presence, that declaration having been made within the preceding 12 hours, and shall not donate blood unless such a declaration is furnished.